subash955/GoalInferenceModel/README.md

-# GoalInferenceModel
+# Goal Inference Model

 `python run.py`

-run.py contains the main function and an example of how to run the model.
+run.py contains the main function and an example of how to run the model